Sexual Violence- 8 Assessments (HIDDEN BUT IN USE. DO NOT DELETE)

 - Review of social media accounts;

-- Contradiction to or alignment with Bass Coast’s own values in the area of Equity, Diversity and Sustainability;
+- Contradiction to Bass Coast’s own values in the area of Equity, Diversity and Sustainability;

 - Demonstrated ongoing commitment to work, learning or policy in other intersecting areas such as equity, reconciliation, sustainability, diversity;